DLeonardoL/DLeonardoL/README.md

 # 💫 About Me:
-- 🔭 I’m currently working as a Data Scientist<br>- 🌱 I’m currently learning about LLM models.<br>- 👯 I’m looking to collaborate with individuals passionate about data and technology.<br>- 🤔 I'm looking for help with developing efficient LLM models, optimizing plugins, and integrating an intuitive user interface for my application that personalizes learning paths.
-The objective is to democratize skills and knowledge through a virtual assistant.<br>- 💬 Ask me about data science and artificial intelligence.<br>- ⚡ seeking for teams and scientific communities to work with.
+- 🔭 I’m currently working as a Data Scientist<br>
+- 🌱 I’m currently learning about LLM models.<br>
+- 👯 I’m looking to collaborate with individuals passionate about data and technology.<br>
+- 🤔 I'm looking for help with developing efficient LLM models, optimizing plugins, and integrating an intuitive user interface for my application that personalizes learning paths.
+The objective is to democratize skills and knowledge through a virtual assistant.<br>
+- 💬 Ask me about data science and artificial intelligence.<br>
+- ⚡ seeking for teams and scientific communities to work with.

 ## 🌐 Socials: